bluetentacle/contract-mesh/README.md

 The service catalog is a microservice that aggregates all contracts from all services available in an organization.

 The catalog is populated by continuous integration.
-Whenever a service is built, the CI pipeline publishes the artifacts (Docker images, binaries, Nuget packages, etc), as well as the service's contract into the catalog.
+Whenever a service is built, the CI pipeline publishes the service's contract into the service catalog.

-The catalog supports versioning.
-When CI publishes the contract to the catalog, it assigns the same version to the contract as the associated artifacts.
+The catalog supports multiple versions of the same contract.
+When CI publishes a contract to the catalog, it assigns the same version to the contract as the associated artifacts.

 The catalog supports querying services in flexible ways, including: